y2kbugger/weeklyreview_todotxt/README.md

     $ uvicorn insync.app:app --reload --reload-dir insync --reload-include='*.css' --reload-include='*.html'

 # Updating
+### System Poetry itself

+    poetry self update

+### Poetry deps
+Ensure you have poetry-plugin-up installed

+    poetry self add poetry-plugin-up

+Then run the following to update all dependencies in the pyproject.toml file

+    poetry up --latest --preserve-wildcard

+Then run the following to update the lock file

+    poetry update

-## Precommit
+### Precommit
 If you need to update the precommit hooks, run the following:

     pre-commit autoupdate

-## Poetry deps
-Ensure you have poetry-plugin-up installed

-    poetry self add poetry-plugin-up

-Then run the following to update all dependencies

-    poetry up --latest

 # Deployment
 Production startup command should use gunicon with uvicorn, as it is a production ready ASGI server, whearas uvicorn is just a development server.
+NOTE: this is not true anymore, uvicorn is production ready now.

   $ gunicorn -w 1 -k uvicorn.workers.UvicornWorker insync.app:app